 I went through a heavy sci-fi reading phase as a young person… then kinda got lost?
 With movies, tv, anime, and comics, I was getting my science fiction fix elsewhere.
 In the last few years, though, I’m back in the game.
-So here are my fave recently read science fiction books – novels and novellas – from my personal sci-fi reading renaissance.
-Hope you find something new to enjoy!
+So here are my fave recently read science fiction books – both novels and novellas – from my personal sci-fi reading renaissance.
+My reading interests lean heavily towards diverse authors and characters, so this list delightfully reflects that.
+(Disclosure: Amazon links are affiliate links.)

 I really liked this quiet short story about a young woman named Dell who survives a plague that kills most of humanity.
 It’s a post-apocalyptic story about people instead of, you know, zombies or killer robots, and specifically about how people get up and keep going after trauma, how they remake themselves, and how they re-connect to other people.
 It also has the gritty logistical details that I always want from post-apocalyptic lit, such as where the food is coming from, what survivors are scavenging, etc.